 Description: Calculus BC is a full-year course in the calculus of functions of a single variable.
 It includes all topics taught in Calculus AB plus additional topics, but both courses are intended to be challenging and demanding; they require a similar depth of understanding of common topics.
-A mandatory parent meeting will be scheduled.
-Students may choose to take Calculus without the AP distinction.
 A grade C or better in previous math classes will assure greater success in this class.
 Colleges will not acknowledge courses completed with less than a C grade.